GENERAL INFORMATION ABOUT SHAMAKHY ASTROPHYSICAL OBSERVATORY

-The center was incorporated into the structure of ANA as an independent scientific-research institute in 1960.
-The first director of the Shamakhy Astrophysical Observatory was academician Hajibay Sultanov (1960-1981).
-Academician has great services in the creation and development of observatory.
+The first director of Shamakhy Astrophysics Observatory, academician Hajibey Sultanov (1960-1981).
+The academy has great services in the establishment and development of the observatory.

-Astrophysical observations were organized instinctively in Shamakhy Observatory in 1960-1980.
-In those years, great attention was paid to the preparation of specialists in the field of astrophysics.
-For this purpose, in 1976 at the special order of national leader Heydar Aliyev, the Astrophysics department was established at the Azerbaijan State University.
-In 1981, by the decision of the Cabinet of Ministers, Shamakhy Asrtophysical Observatory was named after the genius astronomer Nasreddin Tusi, the Batabat Section of the SHAO (1973) and the Agdere Astronomical Station (1997) (Nakhchivan Autonomous Republic) were established under the Observatory.
-It should be noted that the situation has been operating as an independent observatory within the Nakhchivan branch of the Azerbaijan National Academy of Sciences since 2002.
+Astrophysical observations were organized intensively in the Shamakhy Observatory in 1960-1980.
+In those years, great attention was paid to the preparation of personnel in the country in the field of astrophysics.
+To this end, in 1976 at the special order of national leader Heydar Aliyev at the Azerbaijan State University was founded the Astrophysics department.
+To date, this department plays an important role in the training of qualified cadres.
+In 1981, by the decision of the Cabinet of Ministers, Shamakhi Astrophysical Observatory was named after Nasreddin Tusi, the great astronomer of Azerbaijan.
+The Batabat Section of the SARS (1973) and the Aghdara Astronomical Station (1997) (Nakhchivan Autonomous Republic) were established under the Observatory.
+It should be noted that the station has been operating as an independent observatory within the Nakhchivan Branch of the Azerbaijan National Academy of Sciences since 2002.

-The Shamkhy Astrophysics Observatory’s Baku City Division (BCD) plays an important role in the coordination of the activity of the observatory and other relationships with the ANAS.
+The Baku Branch of the Shamakhy Astrophysics Observatory plays an important role in the coordination of the observatory's activities and the establishment of mutual relations with other structures of ANAS.
 The Astronomy Museum also operates in the Observatory.
-The museum plays an important role in promoting the observatory and its astronomy.
+The museum plays an important role in promoting the observatory and its astronomy as a whole.

-Vacuum unit B-240 for alimony of astronomical mirrors surface was restored in 2007.
-A special building was built and put into operation for vacuum installations.
-For the first time in the history of the SHAO in 2013, the process of aluminum alignment of mirrors was carried out by local specialists.
-The existence of this unique device allows the Shamakhy Astrophysical Observatory not only to open its mirrors but also to align the aluminum layer on a regular basis in the mirrors of the regional observatories.
+B-240 vacuum unit for aluminization of astronomical mirrors surface was restored in 2007.
+A special building was built and put into operation.
+For the first time in the history of the SHAO in 2013, the process of aluminizing the mirrors was carried out by local experts.
+The existence of this unique device allows the Shamakhy Astrophysics Observatory not only to open its mirrors, but also to regularly cover the aluminum layer in the mirrors of the regional observatories.

-More than 100 monographs, textbooks, catalogs, scientific-mass books on astronomy were published during the activity of the observatory.
-120 volumes of the magazine “the Circular of the SHAO” which has 40 years history have been published.
-Since 2006 “Azerbaijan Astronomy Magazine” has been published.
-Along with this, the Observatory is also closely involved in the publication of the international “Sun and Geosphere” magazine published in English.
-Over the course of the existence of the SHAO , its staff published over 2500 articles in foreign and local magazines.
+More than 100 monographs, textbooks, textbooks, catalogs and scientific-mass books were published by astronomers during the activity of the Observatory.
+The journal, "ShAO's Circus", has a history of 40 years.
+Since 2006, the "Azerbaijan Astronomy Journal" has been published.
+Along with this, the Observatory also closely participates in the publication of the international journal "Sun and Geosphere" in English.
+Over the course of the existence of the ShAO, its staff published over 2,500 papers in foreign and local journals.

-Scientists and specialists trained at the Shamakhy Astrophysics Observatory successfully continue their activities in many scientific institutions of the world, including USA, Israel, Ukraine, Russia and Turkey.
+Scientists and specialists trained at the Shamakhy Astrophysics Observatory successfully continue their activities in many scientific institutions of the world, including the United States, Israel, Ukraine, Russia and Turkey.

 A number of international and republican symposiums and conferences were held in Shamakhy Astrophysical Observatory.
-Among them congresses of the International Astronautics Federation (1972), conferences on magnetic stars (1973-1976), Plenum of the Astronomical Council (1984), “Tusi-800” Conferences (eight conferences during 1998-2002), “Circumcision and Cosmological Problems” (2003), "International Conference dedicated to the 60th Anniversary of the Foundation of the SHAO” and others can be shown.
+Among them are congresses of the International Astronautics Federation (1972), conferences dedicated to research of magnetic stars (1973, 1976), Plenum of the USSR SA Astronomical Council (1984), “Tusi-800” Conferences (8 conferences in 1998-2002) “Periodic and Cosmic Problems” (2003), "International Conference dedicated to the 60th Anniversary of the Foundation of the SHAO "(2013) and others.